quinn-dougherty/Arbitrage/README.md

 # Chess Tournament and Betting with fake money

-view `notes.ipynb` to see boards in action. they're just representing the games and the players currently.
+## View `notes.ipynb` to see everything in action!

-the book hasn't begun to be implemented, i have some notes about it in `entities.py`.
+## MVP is not far away.

 NOTES:

-Double Round Robin: length 2 permutations of competitors represents the set of games.
+- Double Round Robin: length 2 permutations of competitors represents the set of games.

-- ~~competition will be `P(n,2)` games long, if we have n players competing.~~
-### this is implemented, but i need to check with Rudy to make sure i interpreted double-round-robin correctly

-~~scoring is this: ~~
-- ~~when a player wins, they are awarded 1 point~~
-- ~~when a player loses, they are awarded 0 points~~
-- ~~in a draw, they are awarded 0.5 points.~~
-### implemented, we can adjust the values in global vars in boards.py

-## competitors will have to be 100% signed up in advance.
-I don't think we can admit new competitors once the tournament begins?

-## We should be able to let bettors sign up on a rolling basis. they get initialized with λ100

-Betters can look at the current accumulated score for each player, and submit bets basically whenever.

-- QUESTION (Rudy?)--- do we have to _remember_ who exactly a player won/lost/drawed against, or can we just delete that information and only keep track of it in the form of the accumulated score.

-what they're betting _on_ is the outcome at the very end--- the final score.

-each bettor gets λ100, and the house will initialize at (null hypothesis) 1:1 odds on each player.
+- each bettor gets λ100, and the house will initialize at (null hypothesis) 1:1 odds on each player.
 I'll represent the house as a forecaster/bettor, just giving it more starter cash (like λ1000) and generating the null hyp bets

-- Should we have a mechanism for partial/depleted payouts if you bet on someone who got 2nd, 3rd, 5th place??
-I don't know the details.
-I could do it as a basic discount factor but i think that might require unlimited house pot (rather than an arbitrary but fixed pot of like λ1000).

-## Currently thinking actually that the Book class _wont_ inherit from the Boards class
+- Bettors can look at the current accumulated score for each player, and submit bets basically whenever.

+### competitors will have to be 100% signed up in advance.
+We cannot admit new competitors once the tournament begins

+## Bettors can sign up on a rolling basis. they get initialized with λ100
+- I'm also at this point planning every `mark_winner` actually replenishes a dollar to every bettor, to help keep things interesting.

+## ALL THAT'S LEFT FOR MVP: endgame, payouts.
+- have to implement endgame, payouts.
+- i'm thinking of counting the top `N` finishers, where `N` equals 1/5 the number of people who signed up.
+So if 10 people sign up, then payouts take into account first and second place.
+This will be fairly easy--- if you bet against a person who finishes second, you only get 80% of the payout, etc.

+## sqlalchemy/sqlite refactor?
+- This might be the correct move. probably not necessary for MVP.

+# Really cool stuff I'd like to do beyond MVP:
+- Show bettors expected values, expected calibration plots and expected [Brier scores](https://en.wikipedia.org/wiki/Brier_score)
+- Then of course the _actual_ versions of each, once endgame hits.
+- Just write a lot more reports translating how the odds are interpreted